kubecost/docs/install-and-configure/install/multi-cluster/diagnostics.md

-# Multi-Cluster Diagnostics (beta)
+# Multi-Cluster Diagnostics

 {% hint style="info" %}
-This feature was introduced as beta in Kubecost v1.108.
+This feature is currently in beta.
 It is enabled by default.
 {% endhint %}

-The Multi-Cluster Diagnostics feature offers a single view into the health of all the clusters you currently monitor with Kubecost.
+Multi-Cluster Diagnostics offers a single view into the health of all the clusters you currently monitor with Kubecost.

 Health checks include, but are not limited to: